jongomez/llmpeople/README.md

 This is a monorepo for the [gpthangout project.](https://www.gpthangout.com/)

-It was built with the [next+expo+solito starter template - check out their README.](https://github.com/tamagui/tamagui/tree/master/starters/next-expo-solito)
+It was built with the [next+expo+solito starter template.](https://github.com/tamagui/tamagui/tree/master/starters/next-expo-solito)

 # HOW TO SET UP